folcina/alfresco-in-azure/README.md

 (Mac Os X versions)

-- Packer  1.4.0 - used to automate the creation of Azure Images.
+- Packer  1.4.0 - used to automate the creation of Azure Images. https://www.packer.io/downloads.html
-- Terraform 0.11.13-  used to create and update infrastructure resources.
+- Terraform 0.11.13 - used to create and update infrastructure resources. https://www.terraform.io/downloads.html
-- Ansible 2.7.6 - Ansible is an IT automation tool used to deploy and configure systems.
+- Terraform ansible provisioner 2.1.2 - used to provision the VMs created by Terraform using ansible. https://github.com/radekg/terraform-provisioner-ansible/releases/tag/v2.1.2
 - OpenSSL 1.0.2f - used to decrypt credentials stored in a file.
-- Azure-cli 2.0.55 - used to create and check resources in Azure.
+- Azure-cli 2.0.55 - used to create and check resources in Azure. https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+- Jq 1.5-1 - commandline JSON processor

 Make sure these tools have been installed on the computer you are using to build and deploy ACS Enterprise 6.1.